 All applicants for admission are required to complete the Online Application for Admission to Graduate Studies and submit the application fee of $50.
 Application fees are non-refundable and will not be put toward tuition.
 If your baccalaureate degree is from Bucknell your fee will be waived.
+The application allows for your personal statement to be uploaded at time of submission.
+The application and all required application materials should be submitted by Feb.
+1.

 Send your application materials to: